 We don’t need to can anymore because freezers do the work for us with less effort.
 Whenever there’s a blackout, however, we are all reminded that freezers depend on there being cheap, reliable electricity always in our future.
 Canned goods required no electricity to keep them stored safely.

-Canning refers to the heat process of treating the sealed jars, as opposed to the type of container being used.
-In the UK, and in Australia and in New Zealand, they call it "bottling.”
+Note also that canning refers to the heat process of treating the sealed jars, as opposed to the type of container being used.
+It has nothing to do with “cans”; industrially, food can be sealed and heat processed in plastic containers, and that is still “canning”.
+In the UK, and in Australia and in New Zealand, they call home canning “bottling.”

 Home canning is an evolving science, not an art, so this is not one area of food to be “nostalgic” about.
 Be sure to always use modern, tested recipes from reputable sources such as the USDA, the National Center for Home Food Preservation, Ball, Bernardin or your local university extension service.
-Don’t trust home canning recipes from Internet bloggers unless they are working from a reputable source -- and don't trust those who say “my family always did it this way and no one died -- yet.”
+Don’t trust home canning recipes from Internet bloggers unless they are working from a reputable source — and run a mile from those who say “my family always did it this way and no one died — yet.”